LAA211 The History and Theory of Landscape Architecture

 Type of course:

-Approximately 40-50 hours of lectures/seminars per week, 30 hours of individual or group work with counseling and 60 hours self study/self organized work with assigments
+Approximately 40-50 hours of lectures/seminars, ca 100 hours self study/self organized work with assigments

 Final assignment will be evaluated by external examiners.